The handlebody group and the images of the second Johnson homomorphism: Motivations for the study of

 It would be interesting to get the same kind of description for $\AJ$, but we only give in this paper its image by the second Johnson homomorphism, and formulate some questions (see Remark \ref{finalremark}).

 But our main motivation for the study of $\AJ$ comes from \cite{lev}.
 In this paper, Levine defines the \emph{Lagrangian filtration} $(L_k)_{k \geq 1}$ which is a non-separating filtration of the mapping class group.
 It is not helpful to get an approximation of the mapping class group of the surface, but it is natural to study 3-manifolds presented through Heegaard splittings.
 The definition of this filtration depends on $\mathbb{A}$, the kernel of the projection $p$ from $\pi$ to $\pi'\simeq \pi / \mathbb{A}$.
 The Lagrangian subgroup $A$ is the kernel of the projection $H \rightarrow H'$ which is the image of $\mathbb{A}$ under the projection from $\pi$ to $H$.
+Also, whenever $f$ is an element of the mapping class group, $f_* \in \operatorname{Sp}(H)$ stands for the action of $f$ on $H$.
+We still write abusively $f$ for the action of $f$ on the fundamental group.

-\begin{definition} The \emph{Lagrangian Torelli group} is defined by For $k \geq 1$, an element $h$ of $\mathcal{M}$ belongs to $L_k$ if it is in $\mathcal{I}^L$ and $p_{*}h_{*}(\mathbb{A}) \subset \Gamma_{k+1}\pi'$. \end{definition}
+\begin{definition} The Lagrangian Torelli group is defined by For $k \geq 1$, an element $h$ of $\mathcal{M}$ belongs to $L_k$ if it is in $\mathcal{I}^L$ and $p(h((\mathbb{A})) \subset \Gamma_{k+1}\pi'$. \end{definition}

 Note that $L_1 = \mathcal{I}^L$.
 We remind the following fact from \cite{lev}, describing the intersection of this filtration, which is non-empty.

 \begin{lemma} $L_\infty := \underset{k \geq 1}{\bigcap} L_k$ coincides with $\mathcal{A} \cap L_1$. \end{lemma}